TAA Petition Process

-- To obtain TAA reemployment services and benefits a group of workers must first file a petition with the U.S Department of Labor's Trade Adjustment Assistance Program (TAA) requesting certification as workers adversely affected by foreign trade.
+1. To obtain Trade Adjustment Assistance (TAA) reemployment services and benefits a group of workers must first file a petition with the U.S Department of Labor's (Department’s) TAA Program requesting certification as workers adversely affected by foreign trade.
 Once a complete petition is filed, the Office of Trade Adjustment Assistance (OTAA) initiates an investigation to determine whether a group of workers meets the group eligibility requirements.
-If the worker group meets the group eligibility criteria, a group eligibility certification will be issued.
-This certifies that the workers of the group are eligible to apply for Trade Adjustment Assistance benefits.
+If the group of workers meets the group eligibility criteria, a group eligibility certification will be issued for the worker group.
+This certifies that the workers of the group are eligible to apply for TAA Program benefits and services.

-- After a group certification is issued, each worker in the group must then individually apply for services and benefits through their local American Job Center.
-TAA case managers at the local American Job Center will issue a determination of the workers' individual eligibility for TAA benefits.
+2. After a group certification is issued, each worker in the group must then individually apply for services and benefits through their local American Job Center.
+Case managers at the local American Job Center will issue a determination of the worker’s individual eligibility for TAA benefits.